-I will take you back to the time in your young life when you felt a deep separation.
+The Spirit Guides and I talk about Separation – when you felt really sad and alone.
+I take you back to a time in your young life when you felt a deep separation.
+This feeling is equivalent to what an adult would describe as depression.
 You were told what to do and how to think.
 You were expected to act a certain way and believe the same things everyone else did.
 You did what it took to fit in, be liked, and accepted, forgetting who you were and why you are here.
-You vaguely remembered “our” time together.
+You vaguely remembered our time together.
 So let’s get started…

 No matter how much you tried, you still did not completely fit in.